-The operational aspect of the accreditation and access model proposed here is a pragmatic solution for interim compliance with GDPR and can be implemented by May 25, 2018 with minor modifications to existing systems.
-The proposed approach would allow gated access to non- public WHOIS data while achieving the goals of:
+The operational aspect of the accreditation and access model proposed here is a pragmatic solution for interim compliance with GDPR and can be implemented quickly with minor modifications to existing systems.
+The proposed approach would allow gated access to non-public WHOIS data while achieving the goals of:

 - Uninterrupted service

-- Maintaining the existing WHOIS system to the greatest extent possible
+- Maintaining the pre-May 25th WHOIS system to the greatest extent possible

 - Simplified and consistent implementation

 - Centralized logging

 Under this proposed approach, once accredited, access to WHOIS data should be administered by ICANN, who would be responsible for delivering to the contracted parties information regarding the accredited entities or individuals in a timely manner.
-More details can be found in Annex G.
+More details can be found in Annex H.